Go back to Resources

 Share this post

 Triplebyte is one of the most recent contenders in the remote hiring world.
-It launched in 2015 and since became a favored talent-sourcing solution for many companies and startups.
-However, it no longer operates for reasons that we’ll explore.
-Given that, what are top Triplebyte alternatives you can consider to help find top software developers for your growing development team?
+It launched in 2015 and had become a favored talent-sourcing solution for many companies and startups.
+However, in 2026, the talent marketplace and hiring platform’s core services are no longer operational.
+Triplebye was acquired by Karat in 2023.

 What Were Triplebyte’s Features?

-• Triplebyte’s technical assessment product and team are well-known for their rigor in screening candidates.
+• Triplebyte’s technical assessment product and team were well-known for their rigor in screening candidates.

-• Triplebyte’s sizable talent pool contains developers with different experience levels, from entry-level to elite.
+• Triplebyte’s sizable talent pool contained developers with different experience levels, from entry-level to senior.

 • The platform’s business model accommodated both job postings and talent hiring services.

-• If you requested a software developer on Triplebyte, the hiring process takes an average of 10 days, making it a very fast hiring platform.
+• The hiring process took an average of 10 days, a very quick turnaround.

 Reasons to Consider Triplebyte Alternatives for Hiring Software Engineers

-Namely, Triplebyte no longer exists.
+Namely, Triplebyte no longer exists—at least not as the service it was known for.
 Karat, a Seattle-based global interviewing company, acquired Triplebyte in 2023.
-It assumed control of the platform’s technical assessment product and team and subsequently announced that it would downsize the talent-sourcing network Magnet.
-The core Triplebyte service has since been wound down.
+It assumed control of the platform’s technical assessment product and team and subsequently announced that it would downsize the talent-sourcing network.
+The core Triplebyte service is no longer available.

 Remote Developer Hiring Alternatives to Triplebyte